-Feeling like passing your day off in a fairy-tale village surrounded by 12 dreamy castles?
+Feeling like passing your day off in a fairy-tale village surrounded by dreamy castles, palaces and mansions?
 Or are you feeling adventurous and in the mood for some hiking?
 Then head over to Sintra by taking the direct train from Lisbon (Rossio).

 While walking in Sintra village, you almost feel like being in a fairytale.
 Its surroundings are so surreal – especially if you visit the Pena palace, which architectural style is also based on the same elements.
 Game of Thrones fans, gather around for a hike to the castles of Walls (Castelo dos Mouros) and imagine you’re in the middle of a scene of GOT.